BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/Open Source Collaboration.md

 6. **Cultural Exchange and Global Reach:** Inviting worldwide adaptations and sharing of work promotes cultural exchange and broadens the original creator's global reach.

-Disclaimer: This summary highlights the potential benefits of using the open-source model and CC-BY-SA-4.0 license in screenwriting.
+**Disclaimer**: This summary highlights the potential benefits of using the open-source model and CC-BY-SA-4.0 license in screenwriting.
 It's recommended to consult with a legal professional before adopting this approach.

 Open-source licensing provides an alternative path for managing creative works, promoting shared creativity, wide exposure, and community building.
 However, it requires careful selection of the licensing terms to align with the creator's goals and protections for the original work.